Andrew Davison (American football)

-Andrew Monroe Davison (December 9, 1979 – February 7, 2017) was an American football cornerback in the National Football League for the New York Jets and Dallas Cowboys.
+Andrew Monroe Davison (December 9, 1979 – February 7, 2017) was an American professional football cornerback in the National Football League for the New York Jets and Dallas Cowboys.
 He played college football at the University of Kansas.

 Early years

 Davison initially attended Cody High School, but was expelled as a freshman because of his conduct.
 He transferred to Chadsey High School, where he began playing football.

 He was a two-way player at cornerback and wide receiver.
 As a senior, he posted 45 tackles, 7 interceptions, 2 fumble recoveries, 48 receptions for 716 yards and 11 touchdowns, while receiving All-Detroit honors.
 He played on the Shrine High School All-star game.

 He also was a sprinter on the track team.

 College career

 Davison accepted a football scholarship from the University of Kansas.
 As a true freshman, he started four-of-nine games at cornerback, making 21 tackles.
 He was known to be one of the most outspoken players on the team.

 As a sophomore, he became a full-time starter, posting 53 tackles, 5 passes defensed, 2 forced fumbles and one interception (returned for a touchdown).
 As a junior, he had one interception (returned for a 40-yard touchdown) and 9 passes defensed.

 As a senior, he led the team with 3 interceptions and 12 pass breakups.
 He was a four-year starter (38-of-43 games), recording 176 tackles, 6 interceptions (2 returned for touchdowns) and 27 passes defensed.